daos-stack/daos/doc/user/posix.md

 be accessed as a hierarchical POSIX namespace.
 It supports files, directories, and symbolic links, but not hard links.
-Access permissions are inherited from the parent pool and not implemented on a per-file or per-directory basis. setuid() and setgid() programs, as well as supplementary groups, are currently not supported.
+Access permissions are inherited from the parent pool and not implemented on a per-file or per-directory basis.

-While libdfs can be tested from a single instance (i.e., single process or client node if used through DFuse), special care is required when the same POSIX container is mounted concurrently by multiple processes.
-Concurrent DFS mounts are not recommended.
-Support for concurrency control is under development and will be documented here once ready.
+`setuid()` and `setgid()` programs, as well as supplementary groups, are currently not supported.

+It is possible to use `libdfs` in a parallel application from multiple nodes.
+When the same POSIX container is mounted concurrently by multiple processes, a few limitations exist in DAOS v1.0.
+In particular:

+* Unlinking a file in one process while another process has the same file
+  open: This may or may not cause an I/O error on the open file.
+* The atomicity of rename operations is not guaranteed.

+These corner cases will be addressed in a future DAOS release.

 ## DFuse

 DFuse provides File System access to DAOS through the standard libc/kernel/VFS POSIX infrastructure.
 This allows existing applications to use DAOS without modification and provides a path to upgrade those applications to native DAOS support.
 Additionally, DFuse provides an Interception Library to transparently allow POSIX clients to talk directly to DAOS servers providing OS-Bypass for I/O without modifying or recompiling of the application.